iSaluki/awesome-students/README.md

 # About

 This guide is provided and made for free, for the use of anyone.
 There is no guarantee the information will all be accurate at the time you read it.
-Please opne an issue if you notice an error or would like to request something be added.
+Please open an issue if you notice an error or would like to request something be added.